Natural-Language-Interfaces-CG/charter/charter-nli.md

 # Natural Language Interfaces for the Web of Data (NLIWoD) Community Group Charter

 The **mission** of the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group</a> is to provide standards to analyze, model, unify, test, benchmark and enhance natural language interfaces for the Web of Data.
-The core goal is to improve the reusability of systems and to increase as well as measure their quality and performance in an effective and efficient way.
+The core goal is to improve the reusability of systems as well as benchmark datasets and to increase as well as measure their quality and performance in an effective and efficient way.

 The group aims at developing modules, benchmarks and test standards as well as unified data vocabularies and ontologies to foster a growing interface landscape.
 Topics relevant to the community group include question answering, information retrieval, keyword search, answer verbalisation and so on.